aragozin/jvm-tools/README.md

 [mx]
 -----

-This command allow you to do basic operations with MBean from command line.
+This command allows you to do basic operations with MBean from command line.

-It can
+It can:

  - read MBean attributes
  - update MBean writeable attributes
  - invoke MBean operations (arguments are supported)
- - displays composite and tabular data in human readable format
+ - display composite and tabular data in a human readable format
  - use wild cards to shorten MBean names (e.g. `*:*,name=CodeCacheManager` instead of `java.lang:type=MemoryManager,name=CodeCacheManager`)
  - connect to local JVM processes by PID (e.i. any Java process, you do not need to enable JMX server)
  - connect to JMX using host:port (password authentication is supported)